adamcarlile/adamcarlile.com/_posts/2011/2011-03-01-phusion-passenger-3.md

 ---
+layout: post
 title: Phusion Passenger 3
-publish_date: 01/03/2011 17:43PM
+category: Software
 tags:
   - Ruby
   - Rails
   - Ruby on Rails
   - Passenger
   - Code
   - Programming
 ---
 I have recently upgraded my slicehost box to Ubuntu 10.04 LTS, and upgraded the Passenger version to 3, the difference in performance is incredible, at